rimmington/collectd-systemd/README.rst

         Import "collectd_systemd"

         <Module collectd_systemd>
-            Service sshd nginx postgresql
+            Unit "nginx.service" "postgresql.service" "mnt-nfs.mount"
         </Module>
     </Plugin>

 Restart collectd daemon and open grafana web ui.
 Add a new graph with following query::

-    aliasSub(collectd.*.systemd-*.gauge-running, '.+systemd-(.+)\..+', '\1')
+    aliasSub(collectd.*.systemd-*.gauge-active, '.+systemd-(.+)\..+', '\1')

-You should see all configured systemd services in the graph.
-Now it's enough to add an alert for values lower than ``1.0`` to be paged when services are down.
+You should see all configured systemd units in the graph.
+Now it's enough to add an alert for values lower than ``1.0`` to be paged when units are down.

 Configuration
 -------------

 Following configuration options are supported:

-* ``Service``: one or more systemd services to monitor.
-Separate multiple services with spaces.
+* ``Unit``: one or more systemd units to monitor.
+Wrap unit names in quotes and separate multiple units with spaces.

 * ``Interval``: check interval.
 It's ok to keep the default (60 seconds)